CharlieCharboneau/CharlieCharboneau/README.md

 - Hey, I’m @CharlieCharboneau
-- I build full stack web applications with whatever tech stack the occassion calls for.
+- Building scalable web applications.
 - 📫 For any employment or collaboration inquiries, give me a shout at charlie.m.charboneau@gmail.com